How to buy Canadian shares in the UK

 What Canadian shares can I trade?

-You can use CFDs to trade any Canadian company that has a dual listing on a US exchange, plus hundreds of stocks listed solely on the TSX.
+You can use CFDs or spread bets to trade any Canadian company that has a dual listing on a US exchange, plus hundreds of stocks listed solely on the TSX.

 Open a shares account

-With IG, you can choose whether you want to start share trading or CFD trading – or a mix of both – when you open an account.
+With IG, you can choose whether you want to start share dealing, CFD trading or spread betting – or a mix of all three – when you open an account.
 You can open an account on our website or via our app in minutes.

 Once your account is live, you can choose from over 12,000 companies and funds to trade or invest in, including a range of Canadian stocks that are listed on US exchanges.
 And if you need any help at all learning to use our platform, you’ll have access to dedicated 24-hour support.